Connections and dynamical trajectories in generalised Newton-Cartan gravity II. An ambient perspective: Abstract

 \section{Abstract}

 Connections compatible with degenerate metric structures are known to possess peculiar features: on the one hand, the compatibility conditions involve restrictions on the torsion; on the other hand, torsionfree compatible connections are not unique, the arbitrariness being encoded in a tensor field whose type depends on the metric structure.
 Nonrelativistic structures typically fall under this scheme, the paradigmatic example being a contravariant degenerate metric whose kernel is spanned by a one-form.
 Torsionfree compatible (\ie Galilean) connections are characterised by the gift of a two-form (the force field).
 Whenever the two-form is closed, the connection is said Newtonian.
 Such a \nr spacetime is known to admit an ambient description as the orbit space of a gravitational wave with parallel rays.
 The leaves of the null foliation are endowed with a \nr structure dual to the Newtonian one, dubbed Carrollian spacetime.
-We propose a generalisation of this unifying framework by introducing a new ambient metric structure of which we study the geometry.
+We propose a generalisation of this unifying framework by introducing a new non-Lorentzian ambient metric structure of which we study the geometry.
 We characterise the space of (torsional) connections preserving such a metric structure which is shown to project to (resp. embed) the most general class of (torsional) Galilean (resp.
 Carrollian) connections.
-In particular, we show that torsionfree Galilean connections can be obtained by projection of a torsional connection compatible with an ambient Lorentzian metric, the force field arising from the light-like part of the ambient torsion.

 \pagenumbering{gobble}

 \pagenumbering{arabic}